LimelightVision/LimelightDocs/docs/tuning.rst

 The Input Tab hosts controls to change the raw camera image before it is passed through the processing pipeline.

-Camera Orientation
+ Orientation
 ----------------
-Controls the orienation of incoming frames.
+Controls the orientation of incoming frames.
 Set it to "inverted" if your camera is mounted upside-down.

 Exposure
 -------------------